Gacky2k/fvtt-journal-to-pdf/README.md

 ## ✨ Features

-- Opens JournalEntry JSON files exported via **Compendium Exporter**
+- Opens JournalEntry JSON files exported via **Compendium Exporter** or from individual Journals (JSON formatted).
 - Displays pages and headings in a checkbox tree
-- Export full pages or individual sections
+- Export full pages or individual sections (Must check what you want)
 - Clean PDF output:
   - Clickable Table of Contents
   - Internal navigation links